 ‘Lifestage’ feeding is a relatively new term that means feeding your pet what they need at each stage of life.
 This blog should give you an insight into the interesting world of nutrition, help you to determine what stage of life your pet is in and how to tailor their diet to that stage.

-- Kitten/ puppy – this is the first 1-2 years of life, the major growth period.
+This is the first 1-2 years of life, the major growth period.
 The larger the adult weight, the closer to 2 years this will be.
 For example, a large breed dog will be in this stage for 2 years whereas a cat or small dog will only be in the growth period for a year.
 Sometimes, this is divided into ‘puppy/kitten’ (the first half) and ‘juvenile’ (the second half, roughly analogous to the human teenager phase).

-- Senior – in cats this is over 7-9 years old.
+In cats this is over 7-9 years old.
 In dogs, there is a bit more variation due to the big variation between breed life expectancy (small breeds have a longer life expectancy, so the senior period starts later than in larger breeds) but in general:

 - Small dogs – this stage begins at 12 years old